 - Neighborhood.
 Insurance companies prefer neighborhoods with low crime rates as well as those that are largely owner occupied.

-- Owner occupation.
+- Owner Occupied.
 Insurance companies believe that owner occupied properties are going to be a better investment because owners who live onsite are going to take better care of their properties than the average tenant will.